Skip to main content

 Why Do Some Children Struggle to Make Friends?

-Social connection is one of the most neurologically complex tasks a developing brain can perform—requiring real-time reading of facial expressions, tone of voice, unspoken rules, and impulse management.
-Children who struggle with friendships often have difficulty with one specific social skill rather than social skills overall.
-Identifying which skill needs support is key to effective help.
+Making friends is one of the most complex things a growing brain can do—it means reading facial expressions, tone of voice, and unspoken rules, all while managing impulses, all in real time.
+Children who struggle with friendships usually have difficulty with one particular piece of the puzzle rather than all of it.
+Figuring out which piece needs support is how you help most effectively.

 If your child has difficulty making friends, your first instinct might be to wonder what is “wrong.”
-But social connection is one of the most neurologically complex tasks a human being can perform.
-It requires reading facial expressions, interpreting tone of voice, understanding unspoken social rules, managing impulses, and coordinating all of this in real time.
-That is a lot to ask of a developing brain.
+But making friends is one of the hardest things a brain can do.
+It requires reading faces, picking up on tone of voice, understanding unspoken social rules, managing impulses, and putting all of this together in real time.
+That is a lot to ask of a brain that is still growing.

 Children may struggle socially for many different reasons.
 Some are temperamentally shy or slow to warm up.
 Others have not had enough practice because of limited social exposure.
 Some children are neurodivergent and process social information differently.
 And some are carrying emotional weight—anxiety, low self-esteem, a family transition—that makes the vulnerability of social initiation feel unbearable.